Carlover101/AutoMCServer/README.md

 # **Warning: This only works on linux/debian devices**.
 Windows and Mac OS are currently in developement.

 After you download the project:
-1. Extract it into whatever folder you want to.
+1. Extract it into your downloads folder.

 2. Open the command line and navigate to the directory.